philiase/solarflow-lead-conversion-mvp/docs/ARCHITECTURE.md

 - Gmail errors do not block terminal persistence in the main workflow.
 Extraction or Supabase failures can stop an execution.
 - Direct customer nurture delivery, real calendar booking, and an operator release interface are not shown because they are not implemented in these exports.
 - The `Qualification Complete?` false branch is shown as it exists today; its later review remains separate work.

-When workflow connections or scheduling rules change, update this page and the [overview SVG](assets/solarflow-architecture.svg) alongside the exports.